krishnakanthb13/amplenote-plugins/metadata 1.0/Metadata 1.0 (Note_Tag).md

 - July 12th, 2024 - Built the sort for tags, within the group of tags, different exporter functions and notes, tags separately list feature.

 - July 13th, 2024 - Added the option of selecting the list of Published Notes.
 Having both the local UUID and the Public URL side by side.
 (Good for Reviewing purposes!).
 Also Added Raw Data dump (Contains note name, uuid, tags).

+- July 15th, 2024 - Added the Proper Alert pop up window to notify what is exactly been missed out by the user during the input selection!

+- July 16th, 2024 - Formatted and added comment to the code base for better readability and aesthetics.

 ---